eXPerience83/DKNCloud-HAS/README.md

   - "2" for heat,
   - "3" for ventilate,
   - "5" for dehumidify,
-  - "4" for heat-cold-auto (this mode can be forced if enabled in the configuration).
+  - HVAC_MODE_AUTO ("auto") for automatic mode (forced if enabled in the configuration).
-- **set_temperature:** Sends an event with P8 (for heat or heat-cold-auto) or P7 (for cool) with temperature values (must include decimals, e.g., "23.0").
+- **set_temperature:** Sends an event with P8 (for heat or HVAC_MODE_AUTO) or P7 (for cool) with temperature values (must be an integer formatted as, e.g., "23.0") and constrained to the ranges provided by the device.
+- **set_fan_speed:** (A new method to control fan speed) Uses P3 for cold mode (ventilate) and P4 for HVAC_MODE_AUTO mode.

-The API returns additional data (such as firmware, brand, available fan speeds, etc.) that can be used for device information and for creating extra sensors.
-For example, the integration extracts the field `availables_speeds` to limit the valid fan speed options (e.g., if the value is "3", valid speeds are 1, 2, and 3).
+The API returns additional data (firmware, brand, available fan speeds, temperature limits, etc.) that the integration uses:
+- The field `availables_speeds` defines the valid fan speed options.
+- The fields `min_limit_cold`, `max_limit_cold`, `min_limit_heat`, and `max_limit_heat` define the valid temperature ranges for cold and heat modes.

 > **Important:**
 > Daikin climate equipment uses two consigns (one for heat and one for cold).
 Change the mode first (e.g., to heat) and then adjust the temperature.
 Although the original package defined modes up to "8", our tests indicate that only modes 1–5 produce an effect.
-Note that the API differentiates between fan speeds in cold and heat modes, and this integration uses the value from `availables_speeds` to dynamically set the valid range.
+Note that the API differentiates between fan speeds in cold and heat modes.

 ## Installation